BonnotWithAT/hilton-backend/README.md

 The last imperative after the Bonus was to "Please Productionize".
 Here are the factors I considered in getting what I have here ready for production, along with the steps I would take in an actual production environment.

 1) ENV Variables: Most obvious would be to not store environment settings inside the repository.
 I will try to set up sensible development and production defaults for the code to follow.
+There is a sample `.env` file in the api directory.

 2) GraphiQL: leaving it on for development but off for production.